Jim Ferrier: Amateur career

+Professional career

-He turned professional in March 1941 and joined the PGA Tour as a club professional, based at the Elmhurst Country Club in Elmhurst, Illinois, near Chicago, joining the Professional Golfers Association of America.
+In March 1941, Ferrier turned professional.
+He joined the PGA Tour as a club professional, based at the Elmhurst Country Club in Elmhurst, Illinois, near Chicago, joining the Professional Golfers Association of America.
 Ferrier signed a golf equipment contract with Wilson Sporting Goods.

-With the United States declaring war on Japan, Nazi Germany, and Italy, in December 1941, following the Japanese attack on Pearl Harbor, Ferrier and his wife Norma worked in defense industry jobs in the Chicago area during World War II; this was part of conditions to become American citizens.
+At the onset of World War II, Ferrier and his wife Norma got defense industry jobs in the Chicago; this was part of conditions to become American citizens.
 He served in the U.S. Army from 1944 to 1945, rising to the rank of staff sergeant.
 While stationed in the artillery at Camp Roberts, California, he gained his first tour victory at the Oakland Open in December 1944, a week after a runner-up finish to Byron Nelson in San Francisco.

 In 1946, following discharge from the Army, Ferrier embarked on full-time PGA Tour play.
 That year, he made golf history by becoming the first player to score a hole-in-one twice in one PGA Tour tournament.
 He performed the very rare feat at the Victory Bond San Francisco Open held at the Olympic Club, in the first and fourth rounds; despite this, Ferrier finished well behind champion Byron Nelson.

 Ferrier's most significant career win came at the PGA Championship in 1947, one of golf's four major championships.
 He was the first Australian to win a major, and at the time this gave him a lifetime exemption to PGA Tour events.
 The previous year, he was the medalist in the stroke play qualifier and set the scoring record.

 Ferrier returned to Australia on a trip in 1948, and lost an 18-hole playoff in the Australian Open to Ossie Pickworth, who won his third straight title.
 Pickworth, three years younger, had also grown up at the Manly Golf Club, had caddied for Ferrier there, and had worked at the club as an assistant professional.

 At the 1950 Masters, Ferrier led Jimmy Demaret by three shots with six holes to play, but finished two strokes back as the runner-up to Demaret.
 He scored 16 of his 18 PGA titles between 1947 and 1952, with a peak of five wins in 1951; that was second on Tour to Cary Middlecoff (6).
 He was second leading money winner on the Tour that year, behind only Lloyd Mangrum.
 Ferrier's other significant victories included consecutive Canadian Open titles in 1950 and 1951.

-Ferrier was renowned as an outstanding putter.